Skip to content

 5 Things You Should Know About Women and Alzheimer’s

 In honor of Alzheimer’s Awareness Month, Greenville OB/GYN wants you to know more about how the disorder skews female.
 There are more than 5 million people across the country living with Alzheimer’s today and 3.6 million of them are women.
 If you are over 60, you are twice as likely to develop this fatal disease (20%) as you are to have breast cancer.
+These are 5 things you should know about women and alzheimer’s.

 Part of the reason why this disease has been so devastating is due to the general lack of knowledge about how the disorder both develops and manifests in different people.
 Thankfully, there is more emphasis being placed on the role that gender plays, which could potentially bridge some of the gap.
 We’ll look at what we do know about Alzheimer’s and what women can potentially do to prevent it.